 - Finally, fold the mango mix very gradually into the eggwhites.
 Try to do the folding in 3 batches, to prevent the eggwhites from dropping.

-- When done, cool on counter for a few minutes.
+- When done, cool on counter for a 20 to 30 minutes.
 Then loosen edges from the round tube pan, invert and take the cake out to cool.
-It should be completely cooled before adding any of the Mango icing.
+It should be completely cooled for 1 hour or more before frosting with the Mango icing.

 - How to make the MANGO BUTTERCREAM ICING (makes 2 1/2 cups)